6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 For more on propagating pothos, check out my previous article here: How long it takes to propagate pothos | 5 Tips for new plants in 4 weeks

-Spider plant are the perfect companion to the hard snake plant.
+Spider plants are the perfect companion to the hardy snake plant.
 They grow with almost no attention and only a small amount of water.
-They can take over the pot quickly so you may need to snip back some of the leaves.
+Their fast growth can mean that they can take over the pot quickly so you may need to snip back some of the leaves.
 Make sure you leave enough room for your snake plant which will grow at a slower rate.

 4. Philodendron